deleisha/evt-tls/README.md

 Keep Watching for *More Actions on This Space*

 # BUILD AND TEST
-To join the actions, download the code and do
+To join the actions, download the code and to build and test

-`make` and to test
+`make`
-`make test`